• Skip to primary navigation

 Is Baked Haddock Healthy?

 You can’t go wrong with baked haddock.
 It’s full of protein, omega-3 fatty acids, vitamins and minerals.
 This baked haddock recipe is keto, gluten-free, and low in calories and fat.
-You can omit the Parmesan and add additional flavor by brushing the fish with Dijon mustard before drizzling with oil.
+I sometimes omit the Parmesan and add additional flavor by brushing the fish with Dijon mustard before drizzling with oil.

 Fresh vs. Frozen Haddock